What is meant by research, scholarship, creativity?

-Abstracts may describe basic or clinical research.
+Abstracts may describe basic, educational, or clinical research.
 Literature reviews will also be accepted.
-In addition, all abstracts must include mention of quantitative data and analysis.
+In addition, all abstracts should include mention of quantitative/qualitative data and analysis.

 What is the deadline for submissions and do you take late entries?

 The abstract submission deadline is stated on the activity website.
 Due to the large number of submissions, late entries are not accepted.
-In order to avoid last minute technical issues with potential system overloads, make sure to submit your abstract well before the deadline.
+To avoid last minute technical issues with potential system overloads, make sure to submit your abstract well before the deadline.

 Does my project need to be course-based work, or can it be my own independent work or part of a project I did elsewhere?

-As long as it is your work, it is eligible for consideration.
-If your work involves collaboration with another individual, you must obtain their permission for you to present.
-If your partner(s) is a DMU student, you may present your work together.
+If it is your work, it is eligible for consideration.
+If your work involves collaboration with another individual(s), you must obtain their permission for you to present.
+If you are a student, you must work with a faculty mentor.
+If you are working with a DMU student, you may present your work together.

 Does this need to be a presentation of a project created by a single author/researcher, or can collaborative projects be presented by more than one person?